 Package of 10 tags for $15.
 The program is specially designed for customers 65 or older who have small amounts of trash.
-To sign up for the tag program, customers must register at the Township Office AND call Waste Management customer service at 1-800-866-4460 to purchase the tags.
+Eligible residents should call Waste Management customer service at 1-800-866-4460 to purchase the tags.

 Here are some things to remember when setting your garbage at the curb: